 Too often, the gains we make at the bargaining table are put in peril by Congress or state legislators.
-That is why our union has a robust political action program to protect members' interests such as labor rights, workplace safety, and Social Security.
-Committees build unionists to take on the challenges our movement faces in politics and beyond.
+That is why our union has a robust political action program to protect members' interests, such as labor rights, workplace safety, and Social Security.
+Committees build unionists to take on our union's challenges in politics and beyond.